Chappie733/NEAT/README.md

 # Neat
 Custom implementation of the neuro-evolutionary processes described in the paper "Evolving Neural Networks through Augmenting Topologies".<br>
-This project is still far from being completed...

 Progress:
 - [x] Implement feed forward neural network with a customizable structure.